krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 An <u>algorithm</u> is a set of instructions or operational steps that solves a specific problem within a finite amount of time.
 It has the following characteristics.

 - The problem is well-defined, with clear input and output definitions.
-- It is feasible and can be completed within a finite number of steps, time, and memory space.
+- It is feasible and can be completed with finite steps, time, and memory.
 - Each step has a definite meaning, and under the same input and operating conditions, the output is always the same.

 ## Data Structure Definition

-A <u>data structure</u> is a way of organizing and storing data, covering the data content, relationships between data, and methods for data operations.
+A <u>data structure</u> is a way of organizing and storing data, including the data itself, the relationships between data elements, and the methods used to operate on them.
 It has the following design objectives.

 - Occupy as little space as possible to save computer memory.
 - Data operations should be as fast as possible, covering data access, addition, deletion, update, etc.